LarsThe18Th/Ghosbusters-Passgen/README.md

 Generates Passwords for Amstrad CPC (Fixed name)

 **Note**:
-Feel free to use files for your own project, provided you mention my name (Lars The 18Th) as original coder.
+Feel free to use this code for your own project, provided you mention my name (Lars The 18Th) as original coder.

  *Use name SMIT,TREMOR for debug mode.